Sugar And Metabolic Health: Understanding Risk Factors

 • Serve fresh mango slices with avocado, and add a pinch of paprika or chili powder for a kick.

 Cooking your fruits is an excellent technique to draw out more sophisticated flavors from your fruit.
-But, you can also freeze your fruit for a fun twist that is summer-appropriate.
-Popular options include pitted cherries, berries, and grapes
+But you can also freeze your fruit for a summer-appropriate fun twist.
+Popular options include pitted cherries, berries, and grapes.

 <p class="pro-tip"><strong>Keep reading: </strong> <a href="/blog/for-the-chocolate-lovers">Health Benefits of Dark Chocolate Backed by Science</a>.</p>